fylgja/site/src/components/hashlink.md

 <h2 id="heading" tabindex="-1">..</h2>
 ```

-Now the page will smooth scroll to the target id.
-And with a specific offset.
+Now the page will smooth scroll to the target id and with a specific offset.

 _Which is also be super handy with sticky headers._